bcgov/ExchangeLabOps/docs/README.md

  - The process a team goes through to enter the lab (admittance criteria/assessment)
  - The journey a team takes to get through the lab and to deliver product
- - Resources for Lab resident teams, including a partnership agreement and checklist
+ - Resources for Lab resident teams, including a partnership agreement
  - Resources and services offered to Lab affliated (non-resident) teams
  - Value delivery reports and frameworks we use to improve our performance

-Keep up to date on our offerings here, and on our other channels, by signing up to our Newsletter.
+Keep up to date on our offerings here, and on our other channels: [Sign up to our Newsletter](https://us3.list-manage.com/subscribe?u=2cd8863adab4f39ade7cbee34&id=b331c22b50).

 For developer specific resources, [please see the DevHub](http://developer.gov.bc.ca)